 The first step requires the user to load the dataset images onto a storage bucket, in this case, provided by the Google Cloud Storage service (GCS), along with a simple CSV file.
-The latter lists the GCS image URIs and associates each URI to a ground truth label (the name of the species in the image) and to either the train, validation, or test subset.
+The latter lists the GCS image URIs, their respective ground truth labels (the name of the species in the image), and whether they belong to the training, validation, or test subset.

-We fed GAMLV with train, validation, and test splits over the Floralens dataset, corresponding to fractions of 80\%, 10\%, and 10\%.
-As usual, the train split is used to adjust CNN parameters during the training process in an iterative feedback loop, the validation split is used to measure the progress and convergence of that training process, and the test split is used merely for evaluating the model after training.
-The splits, with the image counts and data source provenance detailed in Table~\ref{tab:ds-split}, resulted from a random selection of images for each species.
-Since the selection process is random and given the volume of images at stake, the overall fraction of images of each data source in each split closely matches that of the overall dataset.
+We provided GAMLV with train, validation, and test splits over the Floralens dataset, corresponding to fractions of 80\%, 10\%, and 10\%.
+As usual, the train split is used to adjust CNN parameters during the training process in an iterative feedback loop.
+The validation split is used to measure the progress and convergence of that training process.
+Finally, the test split is used for evaluating the model after training.
+The splits, with the image counts and data source provenance detailed in Table~\ref{tab:ds-split}, were obtained from a random selection of images for each species.
+Since the selection process is random and given the volume of images involved, the overall fraction of images of each data source in each split closely matches that of the overall dataset.

-In~\cite{filgueiras2022}, we consider other strategies for defining these splits.
+In~\cite{filgueiras2022}, we considered other strategies for defining these splits.
 In particular, we explored approaches that prefer specific data sources for the validation/test splits.
 We found that a random split, besides preserving a roughly similar fraction of images per data source in each split, results in models with better performance (contrast the results in Section~\ref{sec:results} with those in~\cite{filgueiras2022}).
-In any case, prioritizing particular data sources (e.g. FloraOn or Pl@ntnet) for validation/test splits over others had little impact on model performance.
+In any case, prioritizing particular data sources (e.g., FloraOn or Pl@ntNet) for validation/test splits over others had little impact on model performance.